Scoutc/Scoutextinction/README.md

 - 👀 I’m interested in Testing
 - 🌱 I’m currently learning - 2D Art And 3D Art
 - 💞️ I’m looking to collaborate on  - NULL
-- 📫 How to reach me Discord:Scout#6699
+- 📫 How to reach me - Discord: scoutd
 - Thanks!
 <!---
-Scoutextinction/Scoutextinction is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+wtf is going on my nigga 😢 nullifiedcat sucks me
-You can click the Preview link to take a look at your changes.
-Yeah!
+- Scout
 --->